gasparka/thesis/docs/3_synthesis.rst

 Type inference
 ~~~~~~~~~~~~~~

-One of the biggest difference between Python and VHDL is the typing system.
+One of the significant differences between Python and VHDL is the typing system.
 Python uses dynamic typing i.e. types are determined during code execution, while VHDL is statically typed.
-This poses a major problem for conversion, as the missing type info in Python sources must be somehow inferred in order
+This poses a major problem for conversion, as the missing type information in Python sources must be somehow inferred in order
 to produce VHDL code.
-Naive way to tackle this problem is to try inferring the types directly from code, for example clearly the type of
+A naive way to tackle this problem is to try inferring the types directly from code, for example clearly the type of
 '``a = 5``' is integer.
-However typically the task is more complex, consider :numref:`types_problem` as an example,
+However, typically the task is more complex; consider :numref:`types_problem` as an example,
 no types can be inferred from this code.

 .. code-block:: python